Federated Neural Bandits: Experiments

 \subsection{Synthetic Experiments}

-We firstly use synthetic experiments to illustrate some interesting insights about our FN-UCB algorithm.
-Similar to \cite{zhou2020neural}, we adopt the synthetic functions of $h(x)=\cos(3 \langle a, x \rangle)$ and $h(x)=10(\langle a, x \rangle)^2$, referred to as the \texttt{cosine} and \texttt{square} functions, respectively.
+We firstly use synthetic experiments to illustrate some interesting insights about our algorithm.
+Similar to that of~\citet{zhou2020neural}, we adopt the synthetic functions of $h(x)=\cos(3 \langle a, x \rangle)$ and $h(x)=10(\langle a, x \rangle)^2$ which are referred to as the \texttt{cosine} and \texttt{square} functions, respectively.
 We add a Gaussian observation noise with a standard deviation of $0.01$.
 The parameter $a$ is a $10$-dimensional vector randomly sampled from the unit hypersphere.
-In every iteration, every agent receives $K=4$ contexts (arms) which are randomly sampled from the unit hypersphere.
-For fair comparisons, for all methods (including our FN-UCB, Neural UCB and Neural TS), we use the same set of parameters of $\lambda=\nu_{TKN}=\nu_{TK}=0.1$, and use an NN with one hidden layer and a width of $m=20$.
-As suggested by our theoretical analysis (Sec.~\ref{sec:fn_ucb}), we choose an increasing sequence of $\alpha_t$ which is linearly increasing (to $1$) in the first 700 iterations, and let $\alpha_t=1$ afterwards.
+In each iteration, every agent receives $K=4$ contexts (arms) which are randomly sampled from the unit hypersphere.
+For fair comparisons, for all methods (including our \texttt{FN-UCB}, Neural UCB, and Neural TS), we use the same set of parameters of $\lambda=\nu_{TKN}=\nu_{TK}=0.1$ and use an NN with $1$ hidden layer and a width of $m=20$.
+As suggested by our theoretical analysis (Sec.~\ref{subsec:weight:two:ucbs}), we select an increasing sequence of $\alpha$ which is linearly increasing (to $1$) in the first 700 iterations, and let $\alpha=1$ afterwards.
+To begin with, we compare our main \texttt{FN-UCB} algorithm and its variant \texttt{FN-UCB} (\texttt{Less Comm.}) (Sec.~\ref{subsec:comm:cost}).
+The results (Figs.~\ref{fig:exp:synth:with:less:comm}a and~\ref{fig:exp:synth:with:less:comm}b in App.~\ref{app:more:experimental:details}) show that their empirical performances are very similar.
+So, for practical deployment, we recommend the use of \texttt{FN-UCB} (\texttt{Less Comm.}) as it is more communication-efficient and achieves a similar performance.
+Accordingly, we will use the variant \texttt{FN-UCB} (\texttt{Less Comm.}) in all our subsequent experiments and refer to it as \texttt{FN-UCB} for simplicity.